-“So I respect the way you are speaking to me about this – I appreciate that you brought it up and decided to handle this without me having to track you down.
+“So I respect the way you are speaking to me about this.
+I appreciate that you brought it up and decided to handle this.
 That’s mature.
-I’m also guessing that you felt funny about it in the store, but didn’t say anything about it then, maybe because you didn’t know what you felt, or didn’t want to handle it then.
+I’m guessing that you didn’t say anything at the store because you didn’t know what to say.
 In the future when you feel that way, let’s talk about things instead of waiting till later when it can be an issue, okay?
-And understand, please, I’m not trying to be you – you are cute, but you’re also 14 and the last thing I want to be perceived as is trying to dress like a teenager!
-You did pick out some cute but also mature stuff that I thought I could pull off, and you know I’m not a big clothes hound.”
+And understand, please, I’m not trying to be you.
+You are cute, but you’re 14, and the last thing I want to be perceived as is trying to dress like a teenager.”

-I am thankful, because if I hadn’t been paying attention, I might have chosen “keeping an agreement” and “saving money” over an opportunity to reinforce her sense of individuality and who she is becoming.
-What’s ironic is that I later read that kids struggle less with their identity when family members show respect – and this respect also fosters a strong sense of family commitment with teens.
+I am thankful.
+If I hadn’t been paying attention, I might have chosen “keeping an agreement” or “saving money” over an opportunity to reinforce her sense of individuality.
+Kids struggle less with their identity when family members show respect – and this respect also fosters a strong sense of family commitment with teens.

-In a day where we see everything from uber-conservativism in young women wearing complete coverings and make-up and even common hygiene behaviors being prohibited; to ultra-seductive clothing and marketing promoting promiscuity to young women, these are tough waters to navigate.
-My heart’s desire for myself, my daughter, our team, and all the women that we minister to, is that we’d find a way to be in the world, but not of it, rising out of the mire of mediocrity into the arms of the One Who loves, adores, pursues, and promises us eternal life.
+Today we see everything from uber-conservativism to promiscuity.
+These are tough waters to navigate.
+My heart’s desire for all women, is that we’d find a way to be in the world, but not of it.
+That we would rise out of the mire of mediocrity into the arms of the One Who loves, adores, pursues, and promises us eternal life.

 What about you?
 What thoughts do you have on this topic today?
 Can’t wait to interact with you about them!